tomusdrw/grunt-sync/readme.md

 It is very similar to [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy) but tries to copy only those files that has actually changed.

+## Deprecation notice

+This package is not actively developed any more.

 ## Usage

 ```bash